School Counseling (M.S.) plus Pupil Personnel Services Credential Program Application

 Write a separate personal statement responding to each of the following 3 prompts.
 Please type the question at the top of the document and format with double-spacing, 12-point font and at least 1-inch margins.
 Use a maximum of 2 pages for your answer to each prompt.
 (Keep in mind that we consider these statements representative of the quality of your potential work in the program.)

 - Prompt #1: There are many career paths in counseling and education.
-Why have you chosen to pursue a career in school counseling and why have you chosen to apply to SDSU's program?
+Please describe why you have chosen to pursue a career in school counseling and how SDSU’s program aligns with those goals.

-- Prompt #2: Discuss your personal and work experience in advocating for social justice and equity issues in education and/or culturally diverse communities.
-Provide examples of how school counselors can advocate for social justice and equity.
+- Prompt #2: How do you define social justice?
+Discuss your experience in advocating for social justice and equity issues, and how as a school counselor, you will advocate for social justice and equity in education and/or culturally diverse communities.

-- Prompt #3: The field of education and the profession of school counseling is changing.
-What issues do you imagine school counselors will be facing in the year 2020 (at about the time you may graduate from the program)?
-How do you envision meeting these challenges?
+- Prompt #3: The field of education and the profession of school counseling are changing.
+What issues do you imagine school counselors will be facing in the year 2022 (at about the time you may graduate from the program)?
+How do you envision addressing these challenges?

 - Prompt #4: For re-applicants only: How have you spent the last year continuing to grow and develop as a future school counselor?